sopier/djangobook-Updated-to-1.8/third-edition/chapter_01.rst

 This is by far the easiest, and best way to setup Django when you are first starting out.
-If you do want to go to a more advanced installation of Django, your options are covered in Chapter 13 - Deploying Django, Chapter 22 - Complete Installation Guide and Chapter 23 - Advanced Database Management.
+If you do want to go to a more advanced installation of Django, your options are covered in :Chapter 13 - Deploying Django: `/chapter_13.rst`, Chapter 22 - Complete Installation Guide and Chapter 23 - Advanced Database Management.

 Installing Python